smousavi05/Seismic-MetaData-Downloader/README.md

 # seismic metadata preparation
 (with application to North California Earthquake Data Center)

-This code search and download metadata for siesmic phases and associated station information.
-Then it decode the hypoinverse format and write it as a SQL database.
+This routin includes three main classed for downloading event and phase arrival metadata, station informationm, and reformating and building SQL database.
-The database will next be used to match with waveform data.
+This database can be used to extract metadata associated with waveforms.
-The database can easily be converted to Panda dataframe for exploring the data.

 # See the notebook for instructions
 ![Downloading phase arrival time and event information](F1.png)